brucemack/brucemack.github.io/ampersand/index.md

 > The main problem to overcome is that when you have multiple streams of audio information from multiple receivers, you need a concise and accurate way of synchronizing all of the audio, so that if switching of streams occurs, there will be no inconsistencies in the audio.
 This is far more easily done on conventional, RF-linked voting systems, being that the delay between the receiver and the transmitter site is very minimal (basically the speed of light) and is painfully consistent.
 Not so on the Internet.
 The packet delays can be extremely long and varied, and it makes the task of synchronization far more difficult.

-From my testing of various parts of the Ampersand system, and in particular my attempts at building smooth packet loss concealment (PLC) algorithms, I can attest that what Jim said above is true.
+From my testing of various parts of the Ampersand system, and in particular my attempts to build a smooth packet loss concealment (PLC) algorithm, I can attest that what Jim said above is true.
 It doesn't take much of a discontinuity in the audio stream to create a click, pop, or other audible artifact.